It was a close day in 1971.

 Streemer’s was renown in the county as serving the best chili in town.
 The Iconic Basketball Coach at the college had pronounced it as such and was believed to consume serious quantities of the stuff every other day.
 Fans without season tickets, wishing to catch a glimpse of the Iconic Basketball Coach, would patronize the restaurant and dutifully order the chili, or peer into the establishment through the street windows.
 But today wasn’t “chili” weather and it wasn’t basketball season.
 It was a slow day at Streemer’s, Cayton had the sidewalk and the newspaper stand to himself.

 There were two businesses across Proclos Street, a florist and a shop that apparently sold pianos and cacti.
 It seemed to be a slow day for them too.
 86 degrees, chili, flowers, pianos, and cacti…Cayton couldn’t imagine anyone’s shopping list requiring a visit to this retail mecca.
 Strangely enough, his did.

 He needed information; detailed information.

-There was a “rub” in the trade, however.
+There was a “rub” in the swap, however.